-Treatment first aims to bring the symptoms of GPA under control.
+The first aim of treatment is to bring the symptoms of GPA under control.
 This usually involves:

-- having injections of a medicine called cyclophosphamide every two or three weeks, or taking it as tablets every day (occasionally, other medicines – such as methotrexate, mycophenolate mofetil or rituximab – may be used instead)
+- having injections of a medicine called cyclophosphamide every 2 or 3 weeks, or taking it as tablets every day (occasionally, other medicines – such as methotrexate, mycophenolate mofetil or rituximab – may be used instead)

 - taking steroid tablets every day or having steroid injections into your blood at the same time as the cyclophosphamide injections

-These are all powerful medicines, so make sure you discuss the possible side effects with your doctor.
+These are all strong medicines, so make sure you discuss the possible side effects with your doctor.

-Some people also need to have a plasma exchange, where a machine is used to filter the blood to remove the harmful antibodies linked to GPA.
+Some people also need a plasma exchange, where a machine is used to filter the blood to remove the harmful antibodies linked to GPA.

 This first stage of treatment lasts until your symptoms are under control, which usually takes a few months.

-Once your condition is under control, the treatment aims to stop your symptoms coming back.
+Once the condition is under control, treatment aims to stop your symptoms coming back.
 This usually involves:

 - stopping treatment with cyclophosphamide

-- taking tablets of a less powerful medicine that dampens the immune system, such as methotrexate or azathioprine
+- taking medicine that helps "calm" (or control) your body's immune system, such as an immunosuppressant like methotrexate or azathioprine

 - taking steroid tablets every day

-This stage of treatment typically lasts between two and five years.
+This stage of treatment typically lasts for 2 to 5 years.

 If your symptoms come back or you get new symptoms (a relapse) at any point, your treatment may be changed or restarted.